- What is a registration appointment? How are they assigned?

 Students must be officially registered for a course to attend, earn a grade, and receive applicable credit.
 It is the student's responsibility to verify that applicable courses are reflected in their current UDSIS schedule of classes.
 Faculty do not normally register students for courses.

 11. I might need accommodations for my classes.
 Who do I contact?

 Any student who thinks he/she may need an accommodation based on a disability should contact the Disability Support Service (DSS) office as soon as possible.
 The DSS office is located at 119 Alison Hall, 240 Academy Street, Phone: 302-831-4643, fax: 302-831-3261

 12. I need to take a medical leave of absence and I am currently registered for courses.

 13. I need to complete a course for my degree, but do not see it offered.
 Who can I contact?

 The academic departments determine which courses will be offered in their respective areas.
 Some courses are only offered in certain semesters, and that information may be found in course descriptions.
 Additionally, you can contact the department to inquire about future offerings.
 It is very important to work closely with your academic advisor to stay on track to complete your degree requirements.

 Keep checking!
 Students are dropping/adding throughout the free drop/add period and seats may become available.
 If a seat does not open up, you can contact the academic department that is offering the course, or once the semester has started, you can complete a Course Permit Webform.
+Some departments are keeping waitlists; see questions related to waitlist below.
 It is also imperative that you meet with your academic advisor regularly to determine what course choices are best for your degree program and career goals.